Jon Rahm a Masters champion everyone saw coming

-Rahm was starting his sophomore year at Arizona State when he cracked open the fortune: "Your talents will be recognized and suitably rewarded."
+Rahm was starting his sophomore year at Arizona State when he cracked open the fortune that read: "Your talents will be recognized and suitably rewarded."
 He took to Twitter to share the message with his coach, Tim Mickelson, and wrote, "I am gonna win the masters!"

-If only it were that simple, and nothing about this Masters was until the 28-year-old Spaniard lofted a wedge over the bunker to 3 feet for a final par that gave him a four-shot victory over Brooks Koepka and Phil Mickelson, the older brother of his college coach.
+If only it were that simple.
+Nothing about this Masters was until the 28-year-old Spaniard lofted a wedge over the bunker to 3 feet for a final par that gave him a four-shot victory over Brooks Koepka and Phil Mickelson, the older brother of his college coach.

 From the time he began his second round on Friday, Rahm never had the lead until Koepka began to lose his swing and his putting touch.
 It took Rahm 42 holes before he got his name in front again, and then he seized control with more miscues from Koepka and the brawler mentality to do whatever is needed to win the fight.